ProPublica: History

-ProPublica was the brainchild of Herbert and Marion Sandler, the former chief executives of the Golden West Financial Corporation, who have committed $10 million a year to the project.
-The Sandlers hired Paul Steiger, former managing editor of The Wall Street Journal, to create and run the organization as editor in chief.
-At the time ProPublica was set up, Steiger responded to concerns about the role of the political views of the Sandlers, saying on The Newshour with Jim Lehrer:
+ProPublica was the brainchild of Herbert and Marion Sandler, the former chief executives of the Golden West Financial Corporation, who have committed $10 million per year to the project.
+The Sandlers hired Paul Steiger, former managing editor of the Wall Street Journal, to create and run the organization as editor in chief.

+At the time ProPublica was set up, Steiger responded to concerns about the impact of the left-leaning political views of the Sandlers, saying on the Newshour with Jim Lehrer:

 ProPublica had an initial news staff of 28 reporters and editors, including Pulitzer Prize winners Charles Ornstein, Tracy Weber, Jeff Gerth, and Marcus Stern.
-Steiger was reported to have received 850 applications upon ProPublica's announcement.
+Steiger is reported to have received 850 applications after ProPublica's announcement.
 The organization appointed a 12-member advisory board of professional journalists.

 The newsgroup shares its work under the Creative Commons no-derivative, non-commercial license.

-On August 5, 2015, Yelp announced a partnership with the company to help improve their healthcare statistics.
+On August 5, 2015, Yelp announced a partnership with ProPublica to bring improved healthcare data into Yelp's statistics on healthcare providers.

 Funding

-While the Sandler Foundation provided ProPublica with significant financial support, it also has received funding from the Knight Foundation, MacArthur Foundation, Pew Charitable Trusts, Ford Foundation, the Carnegie Corporation, and the Atlantic Philanthropies.
+While ProPublica has received significant financial support from the Sandler Foundation, it also has received funding from the Knight Foundation, MacArthur Foundation, Pew Charitable Trusts, Ford Foundation, the Carnegie Corporation, and the Atlantic Philanthropies.
 ProPublica and the Knight Foundation have various connections.
 For example, Paul Steiger, executive chairman of ProPublica, is a trustee of the Knight Foundation.
-In like manner, Alberto Ibarguen, the president and CEO of the Knight Foundation is on the board of ProPublica.
+Similarly, Alberto Ibarguen, the president and CEO of the Knight Foundation, is on the board of ProPublica.
 ProPublica, along with other major news outlets, received grant funding from Sam Bankman-Fried, the founder of cryptocurrency exchange FTX.

-ProPublica has attracted attention for the salaries it pays its employees.
+ProPublica has attracted attention for the salaries it pays employees.
 In 2008, Paul Steiger, the editor of ProPublica, received a salary of $570,000.
 Steiger was formerly the managing editor at The Wall Street Journal, where his total compensation (including options) was double that at ProPublica.
 Steiger's stated strategy is to use a Wall Street Journal pay model to attract journalistic talent.
-In 2010, eight ProPublica employees made more than $160,000, including managing editor Stephen Engelberg ($343,463) and the highest-paid reporter, Dafna Linzer, formerly of the Washington Post ($205,445).
+In 2010, eight ProPublica employees earned more than $160,000, including managing editor Stephen Engelberg ($343,463) and the highest-paid reporter, Dafna Linzer, formerly of the Washington Post ($205,445).

-Engelberg is a former New York Times editor who co-wrote the non-fiction book Germs: Biological Weapons and America's Secret War, with Times reporter Judith Miller.